The following policies and procedures draft has been updated pursuant to Faculty Senate Bill 91017. 11/17/93.

 1. Meeting times shall be determined each semester.

-2. All scheduled meeting times and minutes of the Board shall be provided to the Chairs of the Department of Communication and Theatre Arts and the Division of Music.
+2. All scheduled meeting times and minutes of the Board shall be provided to the Chairs of the Department of Communication and Theatre Arts and the Department of Music.
 All meetings shall be open to interested parties.

 The Performing Arts Board funding will be determined each year by the Associated Student Government.